 Christmas Eve is my favorite worship service of the year.
 When I was a kid growing up at First Baptist Church of Enterprise, Alabama I looked forward to this service.
 There was just something about it.
 Something that anchored all of the other holiday traditions.
 The church was always full.
 Really full.
 Like, where did all of these people come from, full.
 It turns out, they came from all over.
 Family members who were “home” for the holidays.
 Soldiers stationed at Fort Rucker who were away from their families.
 The church was full.
 And we sang traditional Christmas carols.
 We read the story of Jesus’ birth.
 We celebrated the Lord’s Supper.
 And we closed singing Silent Night while holding candles.

 This has been the one constant holiday tradition throughout my life.
-As a pastor, I have loved sharing it with the churches I have served.
-Especially the way that I have served the Lord’s Supper.
+As a pastor, I loved sharing it with the churches I served.
+Especially the way that I served the Lord’s Supper.
 Instead of having deacons serve the bread and the cup by passing them out.
 I invited the worshipers to come forward as families.
 And I served each one of them from the front of the worship center.
-It is always the most pastoral moment of the year for me as I serve the bread and the cup and wish each of them a Merry Christmas.
+It was always the most pastoral moment of the year for me as I served the bread and the cup and wished each of them a Merry Christmas.

 For the past few years we have gathered with our family and our church family at Shades Mountain Baptist Church in Vestavia, Alabama.
 And while Shades doesn’t observe the Lord’s Supper on Christmas Eve, they do end the service singing Silent Night and holding candles… Three thousand candles!